canonical/kafka-connect-operator/README.md

 ## Relations

-The Charmed Apache Kafka Connect Operator supports Juju [relations](https://juju.is/docs/olm/relations) for interfaces listed below.
+The Charmed Kafka Connect Operator supports Juju [relations](https://juju.is/docs/olm/relations) for interfaces listed below.

 #### The `connect_client` interface

 The `connect_client` interface is used with any requirer/integrator charm adhering to the `connect-client` charm relation interface.
-Integrators will automatically handle connectors/tasks lifecycle on Apache Kafka Connect including plugin management, startup, cleanup, and scaling, and simplify common ETL operations on Data Platform line of products.
+Integrators will automatically handle connectors/tasks lifecycle on Kafka Connect including plugin management, startup, cleanup, and scaling, and simplify common ETL operations on Data Platform line of products.

 A curated set of integrators for common ETL use cases within the Canonical Data Platform product line is available in the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) repository.
 These integrators support use cases such as loading data to and from MySQL, PostgreSQL, OpenSearch, S3-compatible storage services, and active/passive replication of Apache Kafka topics using MirrorMaker.